paris-f/Lost-Found-System/README.md

 1. Install XAMPP.
 2. Start Apache and MySQL.
 3. Copy the project folder into the `htdocs` directory.
+Example: htdocs/DEADLOCK
 4. Open phpMyAdmin.
 5. Create a database named `lostfound`.
 6. Import the `lfs_db.sql` file.